isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-    When the client sends the host name option, ``kea-dhcp4`` never adds a dot to the returned host name.
+    When the client sends the host name option, ``kea-dhcp4`` never adds a dot to the host name in the returned option.
 It will only end with a dot if the client sent it already qualified and ending with a dot.
     When the client sends the FQDN option, the FQDN returned in the response will always end with a dot.

 .. _dhcp4-host-name-sanitization: